Column Rendering in Blazor DataGrid

 }

-- When the columns are auto-generated, the column Type is determined from the first record of the DataSource.
+• When columns are auto-generated, the column Type is determined from the first record of the DataSource.

-- If you have a large dataset, auto-generating columns can result in performance issues.
-In this case, it is recommended to specify the columns manually in the columns property during initialization or else use column virtualization feature by setting EnableColumnVirtualization property value as true.
+• For large datasets, auto-generating columns can impact performance.
+In such cases, it is recommended to define columns manually or enable column virtualization by setting EnableColumnVirtualization to true.

-When editing is enabled in the grid, you may need to set a primary key for auto-generated columns to uniquely identify each row for operations such as updating or deleting data.
-This can be achieved using the IsPrimaryKey property of the column object by using the OnDataBound event.
+When editing is enabled in the Grid, a primary key must be set for auto-generated columns to uniquely identify each row for operations such as updating or deleting data.
+This can be achieved by using the IsPrimaryKey property of the GridColumn object in the OnDataBound event.

-to true for an auto-generated column in the Syncfusion® DataGrid, you can specify it as the primary key column, which uniquely identifies each row when editing is enabled.
+Setting IsPrimaryKey to true for an auto-generated column ensures that the Grid can identify rows uniquely when editing is enabled.

 @using Syncfusion.Blazor.Grids